 “See, that’s my point.
-You should’ve responded with something clever and alpha and disarming when I said don’t be a pussy.
+You should’ve responded with something clever and strong and disarming when I said don’t be a pussy.
 Something like, ‘Well, you are what you eat, Trent’.
 See what I mean?
-Something like that.
-How many pushups do you do a day?”
+Something like that.”
+He broke eye contact and scanned the room briefly then locked back on.
+“Hey!
+How many pushups do you do a day?” he asked.

 “I don’t do any, Trent.”

 “See, again.
-Me and my tribe–I have a tribe, too,” he said.
+Me and my tribe–I have this tribe,” he said.

-Trent flashed a confused look and then laughed.
+Trent laughed.
 “Hahahahahaha.
 Good one!” he said enthusiastically.
 “No, my tribe is my boys.
-The men who hold me accountable for holding them accountable while I hold myself accountable for holding my wife accountable so that together we are able to hold our kids accountable, which in turn holds us, and myself, accountable.
+The men who hold me accountable for holding them accountable while I hold myself accountable for holding my wife accountable so that together we are able to hold our kids accountable, which in turn holds us, and myself, well, accountable.
 There’s this whole circle of life dynamic happening, and it’s awesome!”